======================================================================

 circular design in subsequent units following the console's recall.

-Instead of the Famicom's hardwired controllers, the NES has two
+In contrast to the Famicom's hardwired controllers, the NES has two

 proprietary seven-pin ports on the front of the console to support